Ultimate Beginner’s Guide To Inkle Loom Weaving

 To do this, pull down all the warp threads softly with your hand between the two top pegs.
 You will notice that all the unheddled threads will move, while the heddled threads stay in place.
-Of course, you can also push the same thread upwards.

-- Each time you pass the shuttle from one side to the other, use the shuttle edge to beat the weft tightly together.
+Each time you pass the shuttle from one side to the other, use the shuttle edge to beat the weft tightly together.
 This will give you an even pattern and results in a stronger tape.

 If the heddles are getting in the way of your shuttle, it is time to loosen the tension bar a little and pull the warp towards you.
 After you created enough space, reposition the heddles, tighten the tension bar and continue weaving.